Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-Figure~\ref{fig:creeping1} illustrates the dynamic nature of salt creeping and efflorescence formation and its ability to propagate well beyond its initial boundaries (Fig.~\ref{fig:creeping1}a).
-Scanning electron microscopy (SEM) images of sodium chloride (NaCl) creeping efflorescence consist of porous polycrystalline structures and show that this phenomenon covers many orders of magnitude in length scales so that it indeed appears fractal (Wijnhorst et al., 2024).
-In turn, this new crystalline porous structure, with different pore size distributions due to different sizes of crystals, allows salt water to be sucked in by capillary pumping.
-Consequently, crystallization continues even further at the top of the efflorescence.
-The rate of evaporation plays a critical role in the development of salt creeping, efflorescence, and salt pillar formation \cite{desarnaud2015drying}.
-For creeping to occur, the evaporation rate should be high enough to induce multiple nucleation processes at the evaporation front (Pe>1).
-This can be achieved with air flow (wind), low relative humidity, or high-temperature during evaporation.
-On the contrary, slow evaporation rate induces the precipitation of less nuclei which grow larger in size and towards their equilibrium shape; this can suppress the creeping phenomenon.
-Very low Relative humidity, can also suppress the salt creeping process as the kinetics of salt precipitation can completely change at a very high evaporation rate leading to crust formation \cite{desarnaud2015drying}.
-Another important parameter remains the properties of the porous media or surface on which salt precipitation occurs, as this can also affect the final deposition morphology \cite{qazi2019salt}.
+Fig.~\ref{fig:creeping1} illustrates the dynamic nature of salt creeping and efflorescence formation and their ability to propagate well beyond the initial boundaries.
+Scanning electron microscopy (SEM) images of sodium chloride (NaCl) creeping efflorescence reveal porous polycrystalline structures and show that this phenomenon spans many orders of magnitude in length-scale, so that it appears fractal~\cite{Wijnhorst2024}.
+The crystalline porous structure, with a pore-size distribution set by the range of crystal sizes, allows saline water to be drawn in by capillary pumping (wicking).
+Consequently, crystallization continues further upward at the top of the efflorescence.
+The rate of evaporation plays a critical role in the development of salt creeping, efflorescence, and salt pillar formation~\cite{desarnaud2015drying}.
+For creeping to occur, the evaporation rate should be high enough to induce multiple nucleation processes at the evaporation front ($Pe>1$).
+This can be achieved with air flow (wind), low relative humidity, or elevated temperature during evaporation.
+By contrast, a slow evaporation rate induces the precipitation of fewer nuclei which grow larger and evolve towards their equilibrium shape; this can suppress creeping.
+Very low relative humidity may also suppress the salt creeping process, as precipitation kinetics can change at very high evaporation rates, promoting crust formation~\cite{desarnaud2015drying}.
+Another important factor is the type of porous medium or surface on which salt precipitation occurs, which can strongly affect the final deposition morphology~\cite{qazi2019salt}.

+These mechanisms can result in spectacular formations such as desert roses and other efflorescence structures in natural environments in arid regions (Sec.~\ref{sec:roses}).